isaacdpierce/Sixth-Sense-Retail/README.md

 ## Metadata

-Change titles and descritions in gatsby-config.js
+Change titles and descriptions in gatsby-config.js

 ## Typography and Styles

 Adjust typography/styles in gatsby-plugin-theme/index.js
+Fonts are added via npm and entered in the gatsby-browser.js

 ## Global Styles